nginx/unit-docs/source/configuration.rst

        ]
    }

-As the example above suggests, you can use Unix, IPv4, and IPv6 socket addresses for proxy destinations.
+As the example above suggests, you can use UNIX, IPv4, and IPv6 socket addresses for proxy destinations.

 .. note::